AslakHol/curriculum-2016H/chapter6-css-intro.md

 <div class="class-name" id="id-name">Some text</div>
 ```

-the font color, described by the property `color` and the following value, would be black.
+The font color, described by the property `color` and the following value, would be black.
 It does not matter if the ID rule is written before or after the class rule.

 It might seem silly to have two ways of referencing an element.
 After all, classes can be used to reference one element (but not vice versa).
 There are some advantages to using IDs that should be noted.
 As it only references one element, they are more efficient to use, compared to classes.
 This is because with classes the entire DOM has to be scanned for the element, while when the ID is found, there is no longer necessary to look for it.
 When we will learn about JavaScript, you will also see that IDs are necessary to reference the correct element to manipulate (more on that later).